dwrobel/flatcam/README.md

 =================================================

+14.08.2019

+- fixed the loading of Excellon with slots and the saving of edited Excellon object in regard of slots, in Excellon Editor
+- fixed the Delete tool, Select tool in Excellon Editor to work for Slots too

 13.08.2019

 - added new option in ToolSub: the ability to close (or not) the resulting paths when using tool on Geometry objects.
 Added also a new category in the Edit -> Preferences -> Tools, the Substractor Tool Options